selinaerhabor/memory-game/README.md

 ## 5. Deployment

 ## 5.1 Deployment Process:
-The hosting platform for The Kinks’ website is GitHub Pages, which publishes the master branch containing the most updated version of code for the website.
+The hosting platform for Mimic the Memory Game is GitHub Pages, which publishes the master branch containing the most updated version of code for the website.
 To deploy the website to GitHub pages, I created a Repository where the code will be stored via the GitHub website.
 I connected the GitHub repository to my Cloud9 workspace via terminal by clicking on the `Clone or Download` button which appears on the GitHub repository `Code` tab and copied the HTTPS link of the repository to paste it in my Cloud9 workspace terminal by typing the below:

 ```sh
 $ git init
 $ git remote add origin https://github.com/selinaerhabor/memory-game.git
 ```

 I adjusted my GitHub Repository settings for this website by changing the source under GitHub pages from `None` to `master branch`.
 I then copied my GitHub Pages link `https://selinaerhabor.github.io/memory-game/` into my README.md file to allow easy access to the live website.
 In order to push the latest code from Cloud 9 IDE to display on GitHub pages, I used the below code:

 ```sh
 $ git status
 $ git add (placed file name here) OR $ git add .